Aviv-public/Aviv-Web-Technical-Test/README.md

 Example: http://listingapi:5000/listings/32682?page=7

-The number of pages is different for each arrondissement: from zero to dozen of pages.
+The number of pages is different for each arrondissement: from zero to dozens of pages.
 You will have to imagine a mechanism that can be adapted to the number of pages to browse.
 There are multiple implementations possible.

 ### 1.3 Extracting listings properties